Tender bids and sales copy are not the most glamorous side of B2B copywriting, yet still form the vital beating heart of many writers’ daily lives.

 Accuracy and consistency are watchwords for any business writing.
 It goes back to business writing being all about impact, engagement and fulfilling your reader’s needs (including some they might not even be aware of).

 You don’t always know who your readers are, or everything about them.
 They might be sticklers.
 Inaccuracy in spelling, grammar or punctuation upsets sticklers, prompting disengagement and a loss of impact.
 Inconsistency upsets sticklers too, and what’s more it has subtle insidious effects even on readers who aren’t sticklers.
 It distracts them while they work out the meaning of the inconsistency: ‘Is this word capitalised for a reason here when it wasn’t earlier?
 What does the difference mean?’

 The inconsistency disturbs their cognitive process, even momentarily.
 And if that happens too often it will start to affect the reading experience of even the most patient and least stickler-ish of your readers – consciously or unconsciously.

-Or your tendering client might actually be a stickler.
-Assume they are and beware.
+Or your tendering client might be an actual stickler.
+Assume they are and prepare.